B.A., Wesleyan University; M.A., Ph.D., Princeton University

 Ralph Emerson and Alice Freeman Palmer Professor of Political Science

-Comparative political theorist, specializes in interactions between Islamic and Western thought; secretary of American Political Science Association.
+Comparative political theorist, specializes in interactions between Islamic and Euro-American political thought.

 I teach political theory, one of the four subfields that comprise the political science curriculum at Wellesley College.
-My teaching interests include Western political theory, feminist theory, Muslim political thought past and present, and the study of Islam.
-I teach a range of thematically organized courses in political theory, such as Power and Politics, Feminist Theory, Western and Muslim Theories of Modern Politics and Encountering Islamist Political Thought.
-In addition, I teach courses in the history of Western political thought including Ancient and Medieval Political Theory, Modern Political Theory, and Contemporary Political Thought.
-I was awarded Wellesley College's Pinanski Prize for Excellence in Teaching in 2003.
+My teaching interests include Euro-American political theory past and present, feminist theory, Muslim political thought past and present, and the study of Islam.
+I teach a range of thematically and historically organized courses such as Ethics and Politics, Power and Politics, Feminist Theory, Political Action and Dissent, Comparative Political Theory, Islamist Political Thought and Classical Political Thought.
+I was honored to have been awarded Wellesley College's Pinanski Prize for Excellence in Teaching in 2003.
 Prior to joining the Wellesley faculty I was the recipient of the Excellence in Teaching Award at the University of South Carolina.